radar/guides/c-extensions.md

 all of the source files, but it doesn't compile the extension; that happens when the gem is installed:

     % gem install hola-0.0.1.gem
     Building native extensions.
 This could take a while...
     Successfully installed hola-0.0.1
     1 gem installed

 Where exactly the gem is installed to depends on how ruby is set up.
-On Linux with [rvm](http://beginrescueend.com/), the ruby version manager, the gem is installed into the following folder:
+On Linux with [rvm](http://beginrescueend.com/), the gem is installed into the following
+directory:

     % tree ~/.rvm/gems/ruby-1.8.7-p352/gems/hola-0.0.1/
     /home/john/.rvm/gems/ruby-1.8.7-p352/gems/hola-0.0.1/